• Skip to main content

 Table of Contents

-• Sesame Seeds Nutrition
+• Sesame Seeds 101: An Overview

-• Are Sesame Seeds Keto?
+• Nutritional Content of Sesame Seeds

-• Benefits of Sesame Seeds
+• Health Benefits of Including Sesame Seeds in Your Diet

 Sesame seeds are the seeds of Sesamum indicum L., an ancient oil crop.
 They have been harvested for oil production for over 5,000 years.
 Today, sesame seeds are a common topping on buns, crackers, sweets, and many Asian dishes.